 Speaking of never being used nationally, several industry experts have asked why EAS wasn't used on September 11th 2001, when the entire country was riveted by the attacks on the Pentagon and the World Trade Center?
 The answer is that EAS works best as a "heads-up," a means of getting peoples' attention and telling them to turn to established news sources for more info.
 In that case, by the time the White House had information to disseminate on EAS, the entire news media enterprise was already devoting 24/7 coverage it.
 Public awareness was already very high - EAS would've been redundant.

-So if you're a listener to 102.7FM on Sundays at 6:58AM, you'll hear our (FCC-required) weekly test of our EAS system, and now you'll know a little more about the massive infrastructure behind it!
+So now when you hear our weekly test of our EAS system, and now you'll know a little more about the massive infrastructure behind it!